triggerfish-mongara/lcalc/README.md

 # lcalc
-A CUI calculator for logic engineer
+A CUI calculator for logic engineer, written by Python.